 Use Journal Citation Reports to determine the Impact Factor (IP) for journals, which is one way of determining the relative worth of a journal in comparison with others in the same field.
-Impact Factor & h-Index Presentation: PPT or PDF

 The Directory of Open Access Journals is an online database listing "free, full text, quality controlled scientific and scholarly journals."
 Publishing in open access journals can increase impact and exposure of your work.
 Visit the Open Access page at the U of Illinois Scholarly Communication web site for more.